Get the latest NHS advice about Coronavirus

 Access advice and guidance on mental wellbeing

-There is now a page on the Northamptonshire County Council website dedicated to sharing the latest information about Covid-19.
-The page will be updated twice daily with details of mobile testing centres that are available across the county.
+This page on the Northamptonshire County Council website is dedicated to sharing the latest information about Covid-19 testing centres

 Testing is an important part of keeping COVID-19 under control.
 If you have symptoms of coronavirus or you have been in close contact with someone who has had symptoms, please self-isolate and get tested as soon as you can.
 You can book a test online or call 119.
 Alternatively, you can order a test which you can do at home.